 Day 2 -

 This morning, we meet our archaeologist guide and set off for an exploration of the ancient city.
 We start with Athens’ great Acropolis, crowned by the Parthenon, the great temple of the virgin goddess Athena.
 Afterward, we continue with a visit to the National Archaeological Museum.

 Return to the hotel for an afternoon at leisure during which you can explore the ancient Agora or wander around the busy narrow lanes of Plaka.
-Later, we’ll meet in the lobby and walk to a local restaurant for a Greek nouvelle cuisine experience.

 Day 3 -